Douglas College > Study at Douglas > Register > Canadian students > Prerequisites, special permissions and corequisites

 Those students who do not meet the standard are placed on probation and must consult a College Counsellor.
 Students who are newly placed on probation must consult with a College Counsellor no later than February 23, 2018 if they are intending on taking courses in Summer 2018.
 Students who do not meet with a counsellor by this date will not be able to access their student record or register in future semesters.
 Students placed on probation prior to the current semester must consult a counsellor prior to registration.

 Counsellors will be available in Student Services (Room 4600) Monday to Friday, 9am to 4pm.
 There will be drop-in times and some late afternoon appointments as well.

 Call Student Services at 604-527-5486 for drop-in hours or to make an appointment.
 Students who do not see a Counsellor will be deregistered from all courses.
 Normal refund policies will apply.

-Students who were notified that they must meet with the Registrar, must do so by October 20, 2017 if they intend to take courses in Winter 2018.
+Students who were notified that they must meet with the Registrar, must do so by February 23, 2018 if they intend to take courses in Summer 2018.
 Students who do not meet with the Registrar by this date will not be able to access their student record or register.